x-square/data_analytics/24-01-advanced-data-analytics.md

 **From**: Rosie Mae Bradshaw\
 **Subject**: Your first task: Review meeting notes

 If you are able to read this, then your company accounts have been created!
-It’s the perfect time to get started with your first task.
+It's the perfect time to get started with your first task.
 Last week, I attended an internal meeting with our leadership team about a new project we are about to begin.
-You’ll receive more information in the next few days, but I would like you to be aware of some needs that were identified by our leadership.
+You'll receive more information in the next few days, but I would like you to be aware of some needs that were identified by our leadership.
 Here is an excerpt from the notes I took during the leadership team meeting.
-I’ve organized the points by the individual who made the comment:
+I've organized the points by the individual who made the comment:

 Mary Joanna Rodgers- Project Management Officer